-Maybe you think you can’t hire one yet because your business isn’t big enough or you’re not making enough money to warrant it.
+Maybe you think you can’t hire one yet because your business isn’t big enough or you’re not making enough money to warrant it but you can be applying for a new job.

 Or you’re wondering how would you ever explain everything to that person and have them do it remotely as well as you?!